Corporate income tax declaration

 - Form K1 for corporations with unlimited tax liability that have to prepare accounts (e.g. private limited liability company, public limited liability company)

 - Form K2 for entities with unlimited tax liability that do not fall under section 7 paragraph 3 of the KStG 1988 (e.g. certain associations)

 - Form K3 for entities with limited tax liability (e.g. for foreign corporations with domestic income or corporations under public law)

 Authentication and signature

 Paper form: using a signed form

-Following submission of the corporation tax declaration, the tax office issues a decision, against which there is a legal remedy in the form of an appeal.
+There is a legal remedy against the decision issued by the tax office in the form of an appeal.
 The appeal must be filed within one month, calculated from delivery of the contested decision.